Semileptonic $D_{e4}$ decays: hadronic dynamics and the determination of $|V_{cs}|$: Fit results

 Table \ref{RF1D0} presents our results for the $D^{0}\to \bar{K}^{0}\pi^{-}e^{+}\nu_{e}$ channel using the data reported in reference \cite{BESIIID0}.
-The analysis of the BESIII collaboration \cite{BESIIID0} in this case is similar to the $D^+ \to K^-\pi^+ e^+\nu_{e}$ decay (namely, the dominance of the vector $K^{*-}(892)$ and the scalar $K_0^{*-}(700)$ resonances in the $K\pi$ system is assumed).
+The analysis of the BESIII collaboration \cite{BESIIID0} in this case is similar to the $D^+ \to K^-\pi^+ e^+\nu_{e}$ decay (namely, the dominance of the vector $K^{*-}(892)$ resonance and the $S$-wave background in the $K\pi$ system is assumed).
 The observed number of events is approximately a factor of two lower than for the charged $D^+_{e4}$ decays.
 In the second column we display the results of the fit obtained by the BESIII collaboration \cite{BESIIID0}.
 In the third column we show the results of our fit.
 Similarly to the $D_{e4}^+$ case, the largest variations with respect to the fit of Ref. \cite{BESIIID0} are observed in the weak form factors at zero momentum transfer.
-The magnitude of the $D^*D\pi$ coupling in this case is similar to the charged counterpart, but the relative phase between the $D^*$ and $K^*$ contributions is different.
+The magnitude of the $D^*D\pi$ coupling in this case is a bit larger (but compatible) compared to the one of its charged counterpart, as expected from isospin symmetry, but the relative phase between the $D^*$ and $K^*$ contributions is different.

 Once all the free parameters have been fixed from experimenal data as done in columns 3 of Tables \ref{RF1} and \ref{RF1D0}, we can predict the branching fractions of $D^{+,0}_{e4}$ decays.
 In Table \ref{BFr} we show in the second column the branching fraction calculated in our model when we integrate the $K^*+D^*$ pole contributions over the full kinematical region.
 In the following two columns we quote the results obtained when we restrict the $K\pi$ invariant mass to lie in the $K^*(892)$ kinematical region, namely $m_{K^*} -\Gamma_{K^*} \leq \sqrt{s_{12}} \leq m_{K^*} +\Gamma_{K^*}$, and we allow for the two pole $K^*+D^*$ (third column) and the single $K^*$ resonance (fourth column) contributions, respectively.
 Finally, in the fifth column we display our results when only the $D^*$ is allowed to contribute in the full kinematical region.